Toggle navigation

 The Sidebar Panel contains various controls for uploading expression data and metadata, configuring preprocessing options, and starting the analysis.
 Here's a detailed breakdown of each control:

-input to upload your expression dataset.
+Use the Expression table input to upload your expression dataset.
 This file should have gene/protein identifiers in the first column, with expression values in the remaining columns.
-Accepted formats include.csv
+Accepted formats include .csv and .tsv.

-input is used to upload sample information, such as experimental conditions.
+The Metadata input is used to upload sample information, such as experimental conditions.
 Metadata should include columns like sample identifiers and group labels (e.g., control vs. treatment).
-Proper metadata is crucial for accurate differential analysis. - Format Selection:
+Proper metadata is crucial for accurate differential analysis.

-Choose a gene filtering method to refine your dataset before running the differential analysis:
+Choose a filtering method to refine your dataset before running the differential analysis:

-- minExpression: Filters out genes or proteins that are not expressed above a minimum level in a certain proportion of samples.
+• minExpression: Filters out proteins or phosphoproteins that are not expressed above a minimum level in a certain proportion of samples.

 Adjust the thresholds for filtering using the provided sliders:

-option to convert Ensembl IDs to gene symbols for easier interpretation. - Preprocess Button:
+Use the Ensembl to symbol option to convert Ensembl IDs to gene symbols for easier interpretation.

 2. Visualization Tools and Sample Analysis